NikhilRJ2017/Google-OAuth2-Demo/README.md

 # Welcome to Google OAuth2 Demo!

+This project is a simple demo of google oauth2 using passport js.
+User logs in with Gmail, can logout and also go to the protected route which shows user information

 ## Steps to install locally

 Before installing npm modules and run the project, create '.env' file to the project with following entries: